 The United States

 Since the rise of the Mexican drug cartels, drug-trafficking activities had led to 75-85% of cocaine consumed in the United States coming through Mexico by the late 1990s.
 Alarmed by such rates, the US government took active measures to combat illicit drug-trafficking operations throughout the past 30 years.
 Along the border, sheriffs, agents, activists, and concerned citizens had continuously rallied to raise public awareness.
 Recognizing the stake, it holds in the issue, the US cooperates with the Mexican government to combat the influence of the drug cartels.
-During the Obama administration, both the former president George W. Bush and the Secretary of State Hillary Clinton had voiced their intent to establish a partnership with Mexico.
+During the Obama administration, both former president George W. Bush and Secretary of State Hillary Clinton had voiced their intent to establish a partnership with Mexico.
 Sentiments of aggressive involvement arose during the Trump administration, with President Trump designating Mexican drug gangs as terrorist groups.
 President Obrador had since remarked the intent to cooperate with the US but rejected any plans for direct US intervention.

 Columbia